manjulamishra/beautiful-jekyll/usefulcodes.md

 ---

 ## How to create a list of select files from a folder?
 There a folder that contains files starting with certain characters.
 Our task is to make a list of those file.
-What do we need:
+What do we need: 1.
+Directory path, 2. import os
-1. Directory path
-2. import os

 #### Method 1
 using Python built-in 'startswith'